MU-Enigma/Hacktoberfest24/GameDev/Level1/README.md

 # Level 1 - Basic Chess Movement in Godot
 Build a simple game in Godot where pieces move according to their basic rules (e.g., pawns move forward, knights move in an L-shape).
-Focus on proper movement without worrying about capturing, castling, or special rules.
+Focus on proper movement without worrying about capturing, castling, promotion or special rules.

 ## Resources
 + [Godot Engine](https://godotengine.org/)